ZhongqunZHANG/awesome-6d-object/README.md

 # Awesome 3D Object Reconstruction [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

 A curated list of related resources for 3d objects reconstruction used learning-based method (especially from single-view), also including 6d object pose estimation, and hand-object reconstruction.
-Since the reconstruction of the human body is similar to that of objects (hands), I also collect some papers about human body.
+Since the reconstruction of the human body is similar to that of objects (hands), I also collect some papers about human body, but I will not pay more attention to it.

 Due to my personal interests, geometry-based work (SFM-based or SLAM-based work) are not collected here.
+Those papers can be found [here](https://github.com/openMVG/awesome_3DReconstruction_list).

 Another related paper list is about the hand pose estimation, which can be found [here](https://github.com/xinghaochen/awesome-hand-pose-estimation).

-Datasets summary of object pose estimation can be found [here](https://github.com/YoungXIAO13/ObjectPoseEstimationSummary)
+All of these papers are collected by programme, not manual collection.
+So, if you find any mistakes or missing papers in this project, please feel free to let me know (zhongqunzhang@outlook.com).

 ## Contents
  <!-- - [Evaluation](#evaluation) -->